The world's most popular types of horses come from all over with lots of unique characteristics and histories!

 Yet, despite the stiff and extensive competition, a number of breeds have become consistent favorites among equestrian circles, such as the Gypsy Vanner and the Arabian.
 While we can't give you a cheat sheet for all of them, here are some of the most common.

-Most Popular Horse Breeds in the World
+Most Popular Types of Horses in the World

 The Arabian horse has long been a favorite the world over.
 Hailing from the Arabian Peninsula, this breed is easy to spot with its distinctive head shape and high, proud tail carriage.